Fredddi43/seedboxio-docker-downloader-raspberry/README.md

 * [Setup Docker-Compose](https://www.berthon.eu/2017/getting-docker-compose-on-raspberry-pi-arm-the-easy-way/)

+* Download [docker-compose.yml](https://raw.githubusercontent.com/Fredddi43/seedboxio-docker-downloader-raspberry/master/docker-compose.yml) from this repo to a folder where you can execute it (e.g. /opt/, if you're root)

+* Checkout [Ombi](https://github.com/linuxserver/docker-ombi-armhf) to the root of the same folder

+* Execute "docker-compose up -d" and let it build Ombi and pull the images for the others

-* Visit $SEEDHOST/dav  and create a directory called `CompletedDownloads`
+* While you wait, visit $SEEDHOST/dav  and create a directory called `CompletedDownloads`

 * Open $SEEDHOST  and click on the settings icon.
 Go to "Autotools".
 Make sure AutoMove is checked, if torrent's label matches filter /.*/ with the directory, /home/psv23232/files/CompletedDownloads.
 Also check the "Add torrent's label to path"
 ![rTorrent Settings](https://github.com/hjhart/docker-downloader/blob/master/assets/rtorrent_settings.png)